afifaimrann/DriveHive-327/README.md

 ---

-## 💼 Business Synopsis & Value Proposition

-In the modern enterprise and consumer landscape, data storage is highly fragmented, costly, and static.
-High-value document assets are scattered across isolated cloud accounts (Google Drive, Dropbox, etc.), forcing users to manage multiple credentials, interfaces, and recurring subscription fees.
-Crucially, these archives remain passive—storing data without extracting any semantic value or actionability.

-**DriveHive transforms passive, fragmented storage silos into a unified, intelligent data engine.**

-* **The Problem (Storage Cap Constraints & Data Silos):** Managing storage caps requires manual partitioning of files, file migration overhead, and paying multiple cloud providers, all while documents sit unused in passive archives.
-* **The Solution (Virtual Pooling & Automatic Orchestration):** DriveHive abstracts heterogeneous cloud storage accounts into a single, high-capacity virtual pool.
-Using dynamic space-allocation algorithms, it splits large files and distributes chunks transparently, eliminating storage caps and subscription overhead.
-* **The Value Realization (Retrieval-Augmented Generation):** By overlaying an in-process RAG pipeline onto the storage layers, DriveHive transitions documents from *cold archives* to *active knowledge bases*.
-Users can query their entire file catalog in natural language, receiving contextual, cited summaries from their PDFs, DOCX, and TXT files via the dashboard or a low-friction Telegram bot.
-* **The Achievement (Data Security & Cost-Optimization):** Built on a private, self-hosted containerized infrastructure, DriveHive secures credentials with AES-256 encryption at rest, uses local open-source embedding models for complete privacy, and delivers a modern, zero-SaaS-cost operational framework for files and document-centric AI.

----

 ## 📌 About This Repository

 > **Note:** This project lives inside `327_Shadman_Learnings/ServerEnvironment/`.
-The repository was originally structured as part of coursework for **CSCI 327 — Software Engineering**.
+The repository was originally structured as part of coursework for **CSE 327 — Software Engineering**.
 What began as a learning exercise was progressively upscaled into a production-grade, full-stack cloud storage platform with AI capabilities.
 The surrounding repository structure reflects this academic origin.

 ---